LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 This takes you back to the In-Game Menu.

 **Option 3: Reset Code Generator** <br>
-This will clear the Code Generator of ail other searches that were previously performed.
+This will clear the Code Generator of all other searches that were previously performed.
 Use this option when you are re-starting a search.

 **Option 4: Equal To** <br>
 This lets you perform a search for a value that you specify.
 If you are in 8-bit mode, the value range that you can search for is from 0 to 255.
 If you are in 16-bit mode, the value range is from 0 to 65535.